DoThNg/Data-Engineering-Projects/2_ELT_Prefect/README.md

 ### Steps to run this ELT process with Prefect:
 **Step 1:** Set up the virtual environment
-- Run commnad: *python -m venv {virtualenv name}*
+- Run commnad: `python -m venv {virtualenv name}`
-- Create a folder named *'dataset'* where the virtual env is created.
+- Create a folder named `dataset` where the virtual env is created.
 - Save the data files (*parquet files*) in this folder.

 **Step 2:** Run command: `pip install -r requirements.txt` (This will install all relevant python packages for this practice)